tokio-rs/website-next/content/tokio/tutorial/channels.md

 }
 ```

-Both messages are send to the **single** `Receiver` handle.
-This handle **may
+Both messages are sent to the single `Receiver` handle.
+It is not possible to
-not** be cloned.
+clone the receiver of an `mpsc` channel.

+When every `Sender` has gone out of scope or has otherwise been dropped, it is
-When all `Sender` handles drop, it is impossible to send more messages into the
+no longer possible to send more messages into the channel.
+At this point, the
+`recv` call on the `Receiver` will return `None`, which means that all senders
-channel.
-At this point, the **send half** of the channel is closed.
-The receive
+are gone and the channel is closed.

-half is notified of this by receiving `None`.
-In our case, when `None` is
-received, we shut down the task managing the connection.
-As no further commands
-are received, the connection to Redis is no longer needed.
+In our case of with a task that manages the redis connection, it knows that it
+can close the Redis connection once the channel is closed, as the connection
+will not be used again.

 # Spawn manager task